angular/angular/aio/content/guide/testing-components-scenarios.md

 Clicking the anchor should trigger the `onClick()` method, which sets the stub's telltale `navigatedTo` property.
-Tests inspect `navigatedTo` to confirm that clicking the anchor set the expected route definition.
+Tests inspect `navigatedTo` to confirm that clicking the anchor sets the expected route definition.

 <div class="alert is-helpful">